OrientalHorizon/OrientalHorizon/README.md

 - 👋 Hi, I’m @OrientalHorizon or Yifei Ma
-- 👀 I’m interested in basic algorithms and data structures
+- 👀 I’m interested in nothing.
-- 🌱 I’m currently learning calculus, linear algebra, as well as coding
+- 🌱 I’m currently learning calculus, data structures, and physics.
-- 💞️ I’m looking to collaborate on
-- 📫 How to reach me
+- 📫 How to reach me: email to shenjidf11@sjtu.edu.cn

 <!---
 OrientalHorizon/OrientalHorizon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.